MeltingDiamond/The-Bibites-Game-Launcher/README.md

 # The-Bibites-Game-Launcher
 A community made game launcher programmed in c# to download and launch the bibites.
 This is an alternative to steam for people using The Bibites for free.
-This also supports old versions.
+This will also supports old versions.

 This launcher uses the [Avalonia UI framework](https://github.com/avaloniaui/avalonia) to build the launcher